Dair Ghaelach Irish Whiskey aged in Irish Oak

 The felled oak logs were shipped to Irish Distillers Sherry cask partners in Spain where they were quarter sawed into staves under the supervision of the Irish Whiskey Masters.
 The staves were then sent to the Antonio Páez Lobato Sherry Cooperage in Jerez who have long supplied the Sherry casks used by Irish Distillers.
 An audience member at last week’s Irish Whiskey Hangout in Google HQ Dublin asked why was the wood cut and seasoned in Spain rather than Ireland?

-After drying for 15 months, the staves were formed into 48 by 250 litre Hogshead Casks.
+After drying for 15 maanden, the staves were formed into 48 door 250 litre Hogshead Casks.
 Each cask can be traced back to an individual Irish oak tree and this is recorded on each bottle.

 After filling, Leighton and O’Gorman nosed and tasted the whiskey each month and after almost one year, judged it to be beautifully balanced with just the perfect contribution of Irish oak.

 Analysis shows that the Irish oak contains higher levels of some lignin derivative compounds, such as vanillin and vanillic acid, and furfural, in comparison to American and Spanish oak.
-These compounds further enhance the whiskey with vanilla, caramel and chocolate flavours, which are detectable on the nose of Midleton Dair Ghaelach and perfectly balance the classically rich, spicy Single Pot Still taste profile.
+These compounds further enhance the whiskey with vanilla, caramel and chocolate flavours, which are detectable on the nose of Midleton Irish Oak and perfectly balance the classically rich, spicy Single Pot Still taste profile.

 What the Masters Think About Irish Oak for Irish Whiskey

 According to Billy Leighton, the Master Blender at the Midleton Distillery,